In a Nutshell:

 An Exceptional Calf and Foot Massage

-We stand by our conclusion that heat is the signature feature of the Soho’s design, but this is a pretty close second.
+We stand by our conclusion that heat is the signature feature of Soho’s design, but this is a pretty close second.
 What makes the calf and foot massage so good here is the heated calf ports.
-Granted, it would be even better if the chair offered calf rollers to really knead and massage your calves, but honestly, even without that, this is a superb feature.
+Granted, it would be even better if the chair offered calf rollers to knead and massage your calves, but honestly, this is a superb feature even without that.

 Osaki 4D Pro Soho beige variant with hideaway leg ports

-If your legs and feet are hurting all the time, this may well wind up being your favorite aspect of Soho’s design.
+If your legs and feet are always hurting, this may be your favorite aspect of Soho’s design.
 We don’t think it’s a good enough feature to warrant a purchase for the calf and foot massage alone, but it is phenomenal, and for a certain subset of users, it’ll be a clear favorite.

 We’re a little underwhelmed by the extras the Soho offers, but unlike some of the chair’s other shortcomings, we don’t find this a crippling or catastrophic weakness.
 The Soho provides a pocket to stash your phone in, Bluetooth speakers, and a massage timer.